-Labor, Delivery + After with Type 1 Diabetes
+Labor, Delivery + Postpartum with Type 1 Diabetes

 Can I just pat you on the back for a bit, Mama?
 You are doing an amazing job with your pregnancy!
 You have assembled a medical team you trust to guide you throughout the remainder of your pregnancy, courageously navigated the fluctuating blood sugars and hormones that come along with the first and second trimesters, and you’re now waddling around with the best of them!